defenseunicorns/pepr/docs/060_best-practices/README.md

 kubectl logs -l pepr.dev/controller=admission -n pepr-system
 ```

-For a more refined admission log which can be optionally filter by the module UUID can be obtained [`npx pepr monitor`](https://docs.pepr.dev/main/best-practices/#monitoring):
+More refined admission logs which can be optionally filtered by the module UUID can be obtained [`npx pepr monitor`](https://docs.pepr.dev/main/best-practices/#monitoring):

 ```bash
 npx pepr monitor